 Evening routines are just as important as a daily cleaning routine.
 Plan a time when dinner will be ready, complete any last minute tasks, and finish up your work for the day.
-Be sure to spend some time with your hubby, watch a movie together or just talk with each other.
+Be sure to spend some time with your hubby, watch a movie together or talk to each other.
 If you have children, plan your evening routine around them.
 Have some family time, read a story, do a little bible study together, or play a board game.
 Make sure they finish their homework, let them play or watch a movie before bed, and of course, have a bedtime routine.
 Give yourself some time to relax, too.
-I wrote a post about preparing the evening before to make the next day easier for you, so definitely check it out!
+I wrote a post about preparing the evening before to make the next day more manageable for you, so definitely check it out!

 Learn to Prioritize

 Figure out what is important and what can wait.
 Don’t be too hard on yourself and try to stick to the schedule.
 If the dishes don’t get done till later, don’t worry about it.
 Don’t have time to make the bed because you need to run out the door, leave it.
 Last minute plans with friends, say yes and take a break.
-If you have something more important to do, prioritize that and the rest can wait.
+If you have something more important to do, prioritize that, and the rest can wait.
 But if you have a commitment, or you told yourself you need to finish this particular task, then make it a priority.

 Be Sure to Have Time for Yourself

-Always be sure to take are of you, physically, emotionally, and mentally.
+Always be sure to take care of you, physically, emotionally, and mentally.
 Treat yourself!
 Do things that make you happy, whether that be shopping, reading a book, getting a manicure, anything that you enjoy doing.
 Know that it’s okay to rest and recharge your mind.
 If you need a break or have to ask for help, do it!

 There’s a lot of trial and error when you are a brand new homemaker and just starting to figure out your routines and what works for you.
-If it makes you feel better, I’ve been a part of the game for almost a year now, and I’m still changing things up and trying new things to make my homemaking better for my family and easier for me.
+If it makes you feel better, I’ve been a part of the game for almost a year now, and I’m still changing things up and trying new things to make my homemaking better for my family and manageable for myself.
 Good luck, ladies!